2025 Iranian strikes on Al Udeid Air Base: Damage

 Certain analysts contend that "two U.S. Army Patriot systems, tasked with the defense of the Al-Udeid base, were redirected while attempting to intercept Iranian missiles.
 There are those who assert that Iranian drones were responsible for this diversion.

+In June 2026, Air & Space Forces Magazine reported that multiple Iranian missiles struck the Combined Air Operations Center (CAOC) at Al Udeid Air Base during the early weeks of the war, rendering the facility inoperable.
+The magazine described the CAOC as the command center that had directed U.S. air campaigns in the Middle East for more than two decades, including operations in Afghanistan and Iraq, the campaign against the Islamic State, and operations against the Houthis in Yemen.

 Reactions

 Iran

 Following the strikes, Iran's Islamic Revolutionary Guard Corps issued a statement asserting that any additional US aggression would lead to the "collapse" of America's military presence in the region, calling US bases in the region "major weak points and the Achilles' heel of this warmongering regime".
 Iranian supreme leader Ayatollah Ali Khamenei said "We didn't harm anyone.
 And we will not accept any harassment from anyone under any circumstances".
 Iranian deputy foreign affairs minister for policy Majid Takht-Ravanchi stated that Iran would continue abiding by the Non-Proliferation Treaty, earlier Iranian threats to withdraw notwithstanding.

 Iran said the attack was an "act of self-defence [that] had nothing to do with our friendly neighbour Qatar, as we enjoy excellent and deeply rooted relationships".
 The IRGC claimed in a statement that six missiles hit Al Udeid Air Base, and described the operation as destructive and powerful.